List of modern great powers: China (1683–1912)

-The Qing dynasty reached its height in the ages of the Kangxi Emperor, Yongzheng Emperor and the Qianlong Emperor.
-The Ten Great Campaigns and in addition, the conquest of the western territories of the Mongols, Tibetans, and Muslims under the rule of the Qing were another factor of prosperity.
-The skillful rule of the era's emperors allowed for this success: rule through chiefdoms, in territories like Taiwan, allowed for the conquered peoples to retain their culture and be ruled by their own people while the Qing Empire still possessed the ultimate control over its vast territory.
-These ruling tactics created little need or reason for rebellion of the conquered.
-Another aspect of Manchu rule under the Qing Empire, was rule within modern-day China.
+The Qing dynasty reached its height during the reigns of the Kangxi Emperor, Yongzheng Emperor, and Qianlong Emperor.
+The Ten Great Campaigns and, in addition, the conquest of the western territories of the Mongols, Tibetans, and Muslims under the rule of the Qing were another factor of prosperity.
+The skillful rule of the era's emperors allowed for this success: rule through chiefdoms, in territories like Taiwan, allowed for the conquered peoples to retain their culture and be ruled by their own people, while the Qing Empire still possessed the ultimate control over its vast territory.
+These ruling tactics created little need or reason for the conquered to rebel.
+Another aspect of Manchu rule under the Qing Empire was its administration of modern-day China.
 The Mongols' attempt to rule may have failed because they attempted to rule from the outside.
 The High Qing emperors ruled from within, enabling them to obtain and retain stable, efficient control of the state.

-A new generation of emperors combined the strengths of their culture in addition to a level of sinicization of the conquered cultures, in order to combine assimilation and the retaining of their own cultural identity.
-This was initiated with the Kangxi Emperor who was in power at the initiation of the High Qing.
-As an emperor he elevated the status of the Qing Empire through his passion for education in combination with his military expertise, and his restructuring of the bureaucracy into that of a cosmopolitan one.
-His son and successor, the Yongzheng Emperor ruled differently through more harsh and brutal tactics, but possessed an efficient and unprecedented level of commitment to the betterment of the empire.
+A new generation of emperors combined the strengths of their culture with a degree of sinicization of the conquered cultures, aiming to achieve assimilation while retaining their own cultural identity.
+This was initiated with the Kangxi Emperor, who was in power at the initiation of the High Qing.
+As an emperor, he elevated the status of the Qing Empire through his passion for education, combined with his military expertise and his restructuring of the bureaucracy into a cosmopolitan one.
+His son and successor, the Yongzheng Emperor, ruled differently, using harsher, more brutal tactics, but possessed an unprecedented level of efficiency and commitment to the empire's betterment.
 The last successful emperor of the High Qing was the Qianlong Emperor who, following in the footsteps of his father and grandfather, was a well-rounded ruler who created the peak of the High Qing Empire.
 The unique and unprecedented ruling techniques of these three emperors, and the emphasis on multiculturalism fostered the productivity and success that lasted through the High Qing era.